quixio/quix-streams/docs/subscribe.md

         Find out more about [App.run()](app-management.md)

 === "C\#"
-    You can subscribe to time-series data from streams using the `OnRead` event of the `StreamConsumer` instance.
+    You can subscribe to time-series data from streams using the `OnReceived` event of the `StreamConsumer` instance.
 For instance, in the following example we read and print the first timestamp and value of the parameter `ParameterA` received in the [TimeseriesData](#timeseriesdata-format) packet:

     ``` cs
     topicConsumer.OnStreamReceived += (topic, streamConsumer) =>
     {
-        streamConsumer.Parameters.OnRead += (sender, args) =>
+        streamConsumer.Parameters.OnReceived += (sender, args) =>
         {
             var timestamp = args.Data.Timestamps[0].Timestamp;
             var numValue = args.Data.Timestamps[0].Parameters["ParameterA"].NumericValue;